uglyrobot/wp-chat-site/README.md

-# Primer
+# ChatWP Site

+This is the source code for the [ChatWP](https://wpdocs.chat) website.

-Primer is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+The site was built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with development, first install the npm dependencies:

 ```bash
 npm install